wrever/AtomLink/README.md

 ## Join the Revolution

-**AtomLink is not just a platform—it's a movement to democratize access to the world's most valuable assets.**
+**AtomLink is not just a platform—it's a movement to democratize access to the world's most valuable lands.**

 ### For Investors
 - **Start with $100** instead of $100,000